News & Updates

 HRPK’s Estuary Lab works with the River Project to deliver hands-on education and interactive scientific research that communicates the ecological importance of the Park’s 400-acre Estuarine Sanctuary through Wetlab Look-ins, field trips and more.

-To celebrate the end of the Wetlab season, the River Project and Estuary Lab are throwing a farewell bash for the wonderful wildlife that have served as marine ambassadors all summer long – and you’re invited!
-Join us for Release of the Fishes on Thursday, November 7 from 4-7 PM at the Pier 40 Wetlab.
+On Thursday, November 7, to celebrate the end of the Wetlab season, the River Project and Estuary Lab hosted farewell bash at the Pier 40 Wetlab for the wonderful wildlife that served as marine ambassadors all summer long.

-This annual celebration marks the last opportunity this year to tour the Wetlab – a space that displays NYC’s vibrant estuary ecosystem – with staff and volunteers.
-You can even choose a fish from the aquarium and accompany it as it is released back into the Hudson River by staff.
-Guests are also invited to enjoy complimentary drinks and snacks and take part in activities for all ages, including a kid-friendly touch tank with crabs, snails and other native invertebrates and a microscopy station manned by volunteers from the American Museum of Natural History.
+More than 400 science lovers joined us to release 100+ fishes back to their estuarine habitat.
+Guests were granted the opportunity to choose a fish from the aquarium and accompany it as was released back into the Hudson River by staff.
+Guests also enjoyed complimentary drinks and snacks and took part in activities for all ages, including a kid-friendly touch tank with crabs, snails and other native invertebrates and a microscopy station manned by volunteers from the American Museum of Natural History.